Metlakatla, Alaska: History

 During World War II, the United States made a treaty with the Metlakatla Indian Community to permit construction and operation of a military airbase on Annette Island.
 In exchange, the US promised to build a road connecting the ocean-side city to Alaska's Inside Passage (in order to allow year-round ferry service to Ketchikan).
 The airfield on Annette Island was garrisoned by Canadians during the war.
 This airfield became "the first Canadian force ever based in U.S. territory to directly assist in American defense."

 After the war, the property was adapted as a United States Coast Guard search and rescue base.
 This airfield served the area commercially until the 1970s, when the new Ketchikan Airport was built at Gravina Island in the Inside Passage.

-Annette Islands Reserve, including surrounding islands, today is the only Indian reservation in Alaska.
-In the 1970s, the Metlakatla did not accept the Alaska Native Claims Settlement Act and thus kept the reservation and maintained sovereign immunity.
+Annette Islands Reserve, including surrounding islands, today is the only Indian Reserve in Alaska.
+In the 1970s, the Metlakatla did not accept the Alaska Native Claims Settlement Act and thus kept the Reserve Status, and maintained sovereign immunity.
 "Annette Islands Reserve consists of 132,000 acres of land and water base.
 Metlakatla Indian Community has exclusive commercial and subsistence fishing rights to the islands’ waterways extending from 3,000 feet at mean low tide."

 Travelers into Metlakatla usually reach it via the Alaska Marine Highway ferry.
 They can also travel to Ketchikan on Revillagigedo Island and cross the Revillagigedo Channel to Annette Island by boat or seaplane.

 More than 50 years after the end of WWII, in 1997 the US Federal Government began construction of the cross-island road promised to Metlakatla under its wartime M.O.A. treaty.
 From 1997 to 2007, a joint task force under the overall command of Alaska Command, and led by the Missouri Army National Guard, worked at constructing a 15-mile road from one side of Annette Island to the other.
 Members of the Active and Reserve components of the Army, Navy, United States Air Force, and the Marines deployed to the island on 2- to 3-week rotations to build the road.